 Squarespace: top builder for support and professional design

 Squarespace’s professional templates and impressive native integrations build on powerful ecommerce integration.
 Professional sites can be made without much experience, and design flexibility is matched by excellent and responsive support, while plans are stacked with advanced features.

 As three of the world’s most powerful website builders, Wix, WordPress.com, and Squarespace naturally come with a great selection of advanced features.

-All three website builders come with ecommerce features, but Wix and Squarespace clearly excel here.
-Wix’s three online store plans will give you access to a suite of advanced tools, and Squarespace comes with powerful integrations including coupon and discount code support, zero transaction fees, and abandoned cart recovery.
+All three come with ecommerce features, but Wix and Squarespace clearly excel here.
+Wix’s three online store plans give you access to a suite of advanced tools, and Squarespace comes with powerful integrations including coupon and discount code support, zero transaction fees, and abandoned cart recovery.

 WordPress vs Wix vs Squarespace: Performance

 Wix, Squarespace, and WordPress use fundamentally different editing interfaces.
 In terms of flexibility and the number of design tools on offer, Wix’s editor clearly outperforms the other two.
 However, WordPress.com is a great option for beginner-friendly editing, while Squarespace makes it easy to create professional sites without much experience.